Back to Connecticut

 Who It Names or Affects

-• Private equity companies interested in providing special education services
+• Private companies providing special education services

-• The Department of Education
+• The State Board of Education

 Terms To Know

-Contingency Grant
+Contingency grant

-An asset class consisting of equity securities and debt in operating companies that are not publicly traded on a stock exchange.
+A business investing in operating companies that are not publicly traded on a stock exchange.

 Limits and Unknowns